Trip Facts

 How many people can be expected on Everest Base Camp Trek?

-Is travel insurance required for the Everest Base Camp trek, and what does it need to cover?
+Is travel insurance required for the Everest Base Camp trek?

 What is the occupancy per room in Kathmandu and along the trekking trail?